All Episodes

 Bouncing or not counting gang violence.

-I mean, why you know that's this is so bad, Paul.
+I mean, this is so bad, Paul.

 They're going to such desperate length because the situation is so absurd.

-It's it's lunatic, it is so pathetic.
+It is so pathetic.

 And then the other one is assuming the event was not real and he's not really dead.

-I know that I was from the very start, then everything seems to make sense and fall into place, and everything else appears to be nonsense, where people are contriving all these various ways.
+And everything else appears to be nonsense, where people are contriving all these various ways.

-Like the the one that really makes me laugh, and you've probably seen this too, is this this kind of flat wheel gun, you know, that the guy who's who more than likely is his job was to activate the squib remotely, right?
+Like the one that really makes me laugh, and you've probably seen this too, is this kind of flat wheel gun, you know, that the guy who's who more than likely is his job was to activate the squib remotely, right?

 In other words, Charlie Kirk was not going to be assigned to set off the squib himself because they probably didn't want any of that sort of motion to be caught by cameras.